chipweinberger/flutter_blue_plus/packages/vx_flutter_blue/README.md

 You can google this error.
 It is a common iOS ble error code.

 It means your device stopped working.
-FlutterBluePlus cannot fix it.
+VXFlutterBlue cannot fix it.

 ---